NexPlayer/Android-SDK/advanced.md

 -  `static int RTSP_METHOD_DESCRIBE = 0x00000001`

-    This is a possible value for themethodsparameter of addRTSPHeaderFields.
+    This is a possible value for the methods parameter of addRTSPHeaderFields.

 -  `static int RTSP_METHOD_SETUP = 0x00000002`

-    This is a possible value for themethodsparameter of addRTSPHeaderFields.
+    This is a possible value for the methods parameter of addRTSPHeaderFields.

 -  `static int RTSP_METHOD_OPTIONS = 0x00000004`

-    This is a possible value for themethodsparameter of addRTSPHeaderFields.
+    This is a possible value for the methods parameter of addRTSPHeaderFields.

 -  `static int RTSP_METHOD_PLAY = 0x00000008`

-    This is a possible value for themethodsparameter of addRTSPHeaderFields.
+    This is a possible value for the methods parameter of addRTSPHeaderFields.

 -  `static int RTSP_METHOD_PAUSE = 0x00000010`

-    This is a possible value for themethodsparameter of addRTSPHeaderFields.
+    This is a possible value for the methods parameter of addRTSPHeaderFields.

 -  `static int RTSP_METHOD_GETPARAMETER = 0x00000020`

-    This is a possible value for themethodsparameter of addRTSPHeaderFields.
+    This is a possible value for the methods parameter of addRTSPHeaderFields.

 -  `static int RTSP_METHOD_TEARDOWN = 0x00000040`

-    This is a possible value for themethodsparameter of addRTSPHeaderFields.
+    This is a possible value for the methods parameter of addRTSPHeaderFields.

 -  `static int RTSP_METHOD_ALL`

-    This is a possible value for themethodsparameter of addRTSPHeaderFields.
+    This is a possible value for the methods parameter of addRTSPHeaderFields.

 -  `static final int RENDER_MODE_VIDEO_NONE = 0x00000000`

-    This is a possible value for theiFlagparameter of setRenderOption.
+    This is a possible value for the iFlag parameter of setRenderOption.

 -  `static final int RENDER_MODE_VIDEO_FILTERBITMAP = 0x00000001`

-    This is a possible value for theiFlagparameter of setRenderOption.
+    This is a possible value for the iFlag parameter of setRenderOption.

 -  `static final int RENDER_MODE_VIDEO_DITHERING = 0x00000002`

-    This is a possible value for theiFlagparameter of setRenderOption.
+    This is a possible value for the iFlag parameter of setRenderOption.

 -  `static final int RENDER_MODE_VIDEO_ANTIALIAS = 0x00000004`

-    This is a possible value for theiFlagparameter of setRenderOption.
+    This is a possible value for the iFlag parameter of setRenderOption.

 -  `static final int RENDER_MODE_VIDEO_ALLFLAG = 0xFFFFFFFF`

-    This is a possible value for theiFlagparameter of setRenderOption.
+    This is a possible value for the iFlag parameter of setRenderOption.

 -  `static final int NEXDOWNLOADER_OPEN_TYPE_CREATE = 0`

-    This is a possible value for the parametereTypein the method DownloaderOpen().
+    This is a possible value for the parameter eType in the method DownloaderOpen().

 -  `static final int NEXDOWNLOADER_OPEN_TYPE_APPEND = 1`

-    This is a possible value for the parametereTypein the method DownloaderOpen().
+    This is a possible value for the parameter eType in the method DownloaderOpen().

 -  `static final int NEXDOWNLOADER_STATE_NONE = 0`

-    This is a possible value for the parameterparam2of onDownloaderEventState.
+    This is a possible value for the parameter param2 of onDownloaderEventState.

 -  `static final int NEXDOWNLOADER_STATE_CLOSED = 2`

-    This is a possible value for the parameterparam2of onDownloaderEventState.
+    This is a possible value for the parameter param2 of onDownloaderEventState.

 -  `static final int NEXDOWNLOADER_STATE_STOP = 3`

-    This is a possible value for the parameterparam2of onDownloaderEventState.
+    This is a possible value for the parameter param2 of onDownloaderEventState.

 -  `static final int NEXDOWNLOADER_STATE_DOWNLOAD = 4`

-    This is a possible value for the parameterparam2of onDownloaderEventState.
+    This is a possible value for the parameter param2 of onDownloaderEventState.

 -  `static final int AVAILBITRATES_NONE = 0x00000000`

-    This is a possible value for theoptionparameter in setVideoBitrates(int [ ] bitrates, int option).
+    This is a possible value for the option parameter in setVideoBitrates(int [ ] bitrates, int option).

 -  `static final int AVAILBITRATES_MATCH = 0x00000001`

-    This is a possible value for theoptionparameter in setVideoBitrates(int [ ] bitrates, int option).
+    This is a possible value for the option parameter in setVideoBitrates(int [ ] bitrates, int option).

 -  `static final int AVAILBITRATES_NEAREST = 0x00000002`

-    This is a possible value for theoptionparameter in setVideoBitrates(int [ ] bitrates, int option).
+    This is a possible value for the option parameter in setVideoBitrates(int [ ] bitrates, int option).

 -  `static final int AVAILBITRATES_HIGH = 0x00000003`

-    This is a possible value for theoptionparameter in setVideoBitrates(int [ ] bitrates, int option).
+    This is a possible value for the option parameter in setVideoBitrates(int [ ] bitrates, int option).

 -  `static final int AVAILBITRATES_LOW = 0x00000004`

-    This is a possible value for theoptionparameter in setVideoBitrates(int [ ] bitrates, int option).
+    This is a possible value for the option parameter in setVideoBitrates(int [ ] bitrates, int option).

 -  `static final int AVAILBITRATES_INSIDERANGE = 0x00000005`

-    This is a possible value for theoptionparameter in setVideoBitrates(int [ ] bitrates, int option).
+    This is a possible value for the option parameter in setVideoBitrates(int [ ] bitrates, int option).

 -  `static final int OPTION_DYNAMIC_THUMBNAIL_INTERVAL = 1`